martatris/Influenza-A-effect-on-pDCs/README.md

 --------------------------------------------------------------
 How to Run
 --------------------------------------------------------------
-1. Make sure the dataset is available in the working directory.
+1. Make sure the dataset (`GSE30550_series_matrix.txt`) is located in the same folder.
-2. Open a terminal in this folder and run:
+2. Open a terminal in this directory and run:

     python Influenza.py

-3. The script will:
+The script will:
-   - Load and preprocess the expression matrix
+- Load and preprocess the gene expression matrix
 - Perform ANOVA feature selection (top 200 genes)
-   - Train and evaluate multiple classifiers using cross-validation
+- Train and evaluate multiple classification models
-   - Display model performance metrics and confusion matrices
+- Print detailed evaluation metrics
-   - Visualize PCA and gene expression heatmaps
+- Display visualizations and summary tables

 --------------------------------------------------------------
 Models Evaluated